-2. The second goal is to ensure that the clinical training of students is thoroughly grounded in the broad scientific areas of psychology often referred to as Discipline Specific Knowledge.
+2. The second goal is to ensure that the clinical training of students is thoroughly grounded in the broad scientific areas of psychology, and their integration, often referred to as Discipline Specific Knowledge.

 Objective 2.1: Students will demonstrate knowledge in the following broad areas of scientific psychology: biological aspects of behavior; cognitive and affective aspects of behavior; social aspects of behavior; history and systems of psychology; psychological measurement; research methodology; and techniques of data analysis

 Objective 2.2: Students will demonstrate knowledge in the following scientific, methodological, and theoretical areas of psychology: individual differences in behavior, human development, dysfunctional behavior and analysis, and professional standards of ethics.